List of country-name etymologies: Czech Republic

 Self-descriptive, adopted upon the Velvet Divorce in 1993.
 The name "Czech" derives from the archaic Czech endonym Czech or Cžech, a member of the West Slavic tribe whose Přemyslid dynasty subdued its neighbors in Bohemia around AD 900.
 Its further etymology is disputed.
 The traditional etymology derives it from an eponymous leader Čech who led the tribe into Bohemia.
 Modern theories consider it an obscure derivative, e.g. from četa, a medieval military unit.

 Czechia, a less common alternate name: A Latinized version of the Czech endonym Czechy.

 Bohemia, a former name: "Land of the Boii", a Celtic tribe of the region.
 The ultimate etymology of Boii is uncertain, but has been connected to Proto-Indo-European roots meaning "cow" and "warrior".
 Now refers only to the area of Bohemia proper.

 Czechy or Čechy, a former endonym: "Land of the Czechs" in archaic Czech.
 Now typically considered to refer only to the area of Bohemia proper, excluding Moravia and other areas.

 Česko, a current endonym: "Land of the Czechs" in modern Czech.
-Although it appeared as early as the 18th century, Česko remained uncommon enough that most Czechs only associated it with its appearance in the Czech name for Czechoslovakia (Česko-Slovensko or Československo) so many resisted the use of it following the division of the country.
+Although it appeared as early as the 18th century, Česko remained uncommon enough that most Czechs only associated it with its appearance in the Czech name for Czechoslovakia (Česko-Slovensko or Československo) a number of Czechs resisted the use of it following the division of the country.
 Given the inability to use the former name Čechy either.
 The name Česko has got on and it is nowadays commonly used in the Czech language as the short name of Czechia.